Series

 1911 7th Ave and West Washington Blvd

 Join us for a regenerative barbeque in David Horvitz’s Garden.
-Together we will make mushroom skewers and test the ground oven, share a no waste lunch, feed the garden with oyster shells, and talk ravens and crows.
+Together we cooked mushrooms in the ground oven, shared a no waste lunch, fed the garden with our scraps, and talked fungi and crows.

-That afternoon, Artbook at Hauser & Wirth LA meets us in The Garden to celebrate Let’s Become Fungal! with a book-signing, readings, and more.
+That afternoon, Artbook at Hauser & Wirth LA met us in The Garden to celebrate Let’s Become Fungal! with a book-signing, readings, and more.

 Registration is free, all are welcome.